gthiveux/sec-manager/README.md

 ---------------------------
 ---------------------------

-1- Download jetty 7 standalone
+1- Download jetty standalone (tested on jetty 7.6.11)

 2- Download the project and run mvn clean install to generate the war file with all dependencies